The best ways to get to South West England by train, car, plane or ferry, with routes, travel times and practical tips.

 Disclosure: Some of the outbound links on this page are affiliate links to sites that we use and would genuinely recommend.
 Using them doesn’t cost you extra, but it does help support this free guide.
 We also provide links to other sites that we believe may be helpful to you.

-• Most romantic: The Night Riviera sleeper (Paddington ↔ Penzance).
+- Most scenic: The Night Riviera sleeper (Paddington ↔ Penzance)

-• From London Waterloo (convenient for Dorset & East Devon): Take the South Western Railway (SWR) to Exeter via Salisbury and Honiton.
+- From London Waterloo (best for Dorset and East Devon): South Western Railway (SWR) via Salisbury and Honiton

-• From Europe without flying: Eurostar via the Channel Tunnel to London, then UK rail; or ferries to Portsmouth, Poole and Plymouth.
+- From Europe without flying: Eurostar to London or ferries to Portsmouth, Poole or Plymouth

 London to South West England by Train (GWR)